 “There are very strict restrictions as to how the pharmaceutical industry can contact the public, so an informed PPI panel, such as ours, can help [bridge] the gap, providing a very important service to clinical trials and ensuring that they meet the needs of the stakeholders, our participants,” Prof Leroi told the Medical Independent.

 Interdisciplinary collaboration across medical specialties, allied health professions, science, and academia will be another crucial component of DTI’s work.

 Prof Leroi said DTI has strong linkages with clinical research facilities and third sector organisations.
-Supporting assets include HRB Clinical Research Coordination Ireland (HRB-CRCI) which will support infrastructure; the HRB-Trials Methodology Research Network (TMRN), which will support trial development and training; and HRB Ignite, which will support PPI activity.
+Supporting assets include the Health Research Board National Clinical Trials Office (HRB NCTO), which will support infrastructure; the HRB-Trials Methodology Research Network (HRB-TMRN), which will support trial development and training; and HRB Ignite, which will support PPI activity.

 DTI is not solely focused on attracting and supporting investigational drug trials.
 It is also seeking to develop and support trials involving medical devices, psychosocial interventions, and repurposed drugs, etc.

 Importantly, it wants to support trials that relate to different types and stages of the disease from pre-clinical to advanced, according to Prof Leroi.

 Current drug treatments

 Currently, clinicians are working with four symptomatic therapies that cannot arrest the progression of dementia.